peterkhe1999/CheatSheet/OSEP/README.md

 ## Full Packet Capture Devices

 Full packet capture devices typically sit on a network tap, which will capture the traffic.
-These devices are typically used during post-incident forensic investigations.
+And are typically used during post-incident forensic investigations.

 RSA's Netwitness is a common enterprise-level full packet capture system and Moloch is an alternative free open source alternative.

 ## HTTPS Inspection

-If we are using HTTPS, we must simply assume that our traffic will be inspected and try to keep a low profile.
+If we are using HTTPS, simply assume that our traffic will be inspected and try to keep a low profile.

 => Abort a payload if we suspect that it is being inspected.

-Using **TLS Certificate Pinning** in Meterpreter, we can specify the certificate that will be trusted.
+Using **TLS Certificate Pinning** in Meterpreter, specify the certificate that will be trusted.
 Meterpreter will then compare the hash of the certificates and if there is a mismatch, it will terminate itself.
 This can be controlled by setting the **StagerVerifySSLCert** option to "true" and configuring **HandlerSSLCert** with the certificate we trust and want to use.

 Also try to **categorize** the target domain of our traffic to reduce the likelihood of inspection.
 Some categories, like "banking", are usually not subject to inspection because of privacy concerns.

-If we can categorize our domain to an accepted category, we may be able to bypass HTTPS inspection and, by extension, bypass other detection systems as well since our traffic is encrypted.

 ## Domain Fronting

-Domain fronting was originally designed to circumvent Internet censorship systems.

 Large Content Delivery Networks (CDN) can be difficult to block or filter on a granular basis.
 Depending on the feature set supported by a CDN provider, domain fronting allows us to fetch arbitrary website content from a CDN, even though the initial TLS session is targeting a different domain.
 This is possible as the TLS and the HTTP session are handled independently.

 E.g., we can initiate the TLS session to `www.example1.com` and then get the contents of `www.example2.com`.

-With the advent of **virtual hosting**, multiple web sites associated with different domains could be hosted on a single machine, i.e. from a single IP address.
+With **virtual hosting**, multiple web sites associated with different domains could be hosted on a single machine, i.e. from a single IP address.
 The key to this functionality is the **request HOST header**, which specifies the **target domain name**, and optionally the port on which the web server is listening for the specified domain.

-After the DNS lookup is performed by the connecting client, the domain information is lost.
-The server will only see the IP address where the client tries to connect (which is its IP).
-Because of this, the target domain is represented in the HTTP request.

 On the hosting server itself, the Host header maps to a value in one of the web server's configuration files.

 E.g., NGINX configuration shown below